 A J included with the result means that the analytical laboratory has flagged it (or J-flagged) that the value being reported is an estimate.
 Wait!
 You mean I paid for a result that is only an estimate?
 Yup.

 You see, the analytical laboratory has analytical equipment for measuring concentrations in stormwater samples down to a certain limit.
-That is called the Reporting Limit (RL) or sometimes called the Practical Quanitation Limit (PQL), just depends on the analytical laboratory.
+That is called the Reporting Limit (RL) or sometimes called the Practical Quantitation Limit (PQL), just depends on the analytical laboratory.
 This is the lowest limit possible that the laboratory feels that they can give you an accurate result.

-In our case, the RL for O&G is 5.49 mg/L. But kinda like limbo, the permit (e.g IGP) says "go as low as you can go."
+In our case, the RL for O&G is 5.49 mg/L. But kinda like limbo, the permit (e.g. IGP) says “go as low as you can go.”
 For the more technical version, check out page 41 of the IGP below.
 Item 11.b says that you (the facility) should measure down to the Method Detection Limit (MDL) and report it in SMARTS.

 This means you need to have your results reported to the MDL.
 The MDL (1.7 mg/L in our example below) is the lowest possible reading a laboratory can make using this analytical method.
 However, the laboratory is not completely confident in measurements made between their RL and the MDL.
 Therefore, they estimate the value (such as 1.98 mg/L) and flag it (aka J-flagged).

 If the laboratory could not detect it at all above 1.7 mg/L in this example (the MDL), they would say it is non-detect and put the result down as ND.
-For how to report these results (or values) in SMARTS check out our previous blog post on monitoring data (ad-hoc) reporting.

 IMPORTANT: Write on your Chain of Custody (COC) in the notes section “Report to MDL” otherwise the laboratory usually defaults to just reporting to the RL.
 If there is no MDL section on your lab report and the result says ND, then you may still have a result above the MDL but below the RL.
 The key is asking for it to be reported to the MDL to ensure compliance with the permit.
 Asking for it to be reported to the MDL doesn’t cost extra!

 Bonus feature!
 Ever look at a bunch of stormwater sampling lab reports and wonder why the same lab for the same analytical method (maybe even during the same day) has different RLs or MDLs?
-The precision and accuracy of some instruments is affected by the presence of other "stuff" in the water sample and/or the amount of potential pollutant in the sample.
+The precision and accuracy of some instruments are affected by the presence of other “stuff” in the water sample and/or the amount of potential pollutant in the sample.
 Therefore, labs need to dilute samples in order to not break their equipment or mess it up.
 You know if a sample has been diluted due to the dilution factor being greater than 1.0.
 This happens frequently with metals analysis, especially if the water is at all saline or brackish (dissolved ions mess up analytical equipment at really low levels of analysis).